 Duke posts 13.5 percent gain on endowment

 The return was significantly higher than fiscal year 2012, when investments only returned 1 percent and the value actually declined due to withdrawals for the operating budget.
-For fiscal year 2013, endowment gains funded approximately 16 percent of the University's $2.2 billion in operating revenues, according to draft statements provided by administrators.
+For fiscal year 2013, which ends June 30, endowment gains funded approximately 16 percent of the University's $2.2 billion in operating revenues, according to draft financial statements provided by administrators.

 Duke's endowment slightly outperformed several other peer universities, with Harvard University and Dartmouth College registering an 11.3 percent and 12.1 percent return, respectively.
 Endowments and foundations posted a median 11.28 percent return on investments for fiscal year 2013, according to Wilshire Associates.

 Major market indices generally yielded a higher return in the most recent fiscal year.

 The S&P 500, which tracks U.S. equities, saw an 18.5 percent gain for the period ending June 30.
 The MSCI All Country World Index, a global equity measure, rose 16.6 percent.

 On an longer-range annualized basis, Duke's endowment has beaten a traditional 70 percent stock/30 percent bond portfolio, generating a 10.6 percent return on a 10-year annualized basis for fiscal year 2013.

 Universities, under the "endowment model," have become known for investing more heavily in alternative, more illiquid assets, including private equity, real estate and hedge funds, to generate above-market returns.
 The value of Duke's holdings in alternative assets represented nearly half the value of its total investments in fiscal year 2013.

 The endowment's value was also buoyed by gifts, largely through the Duke Forward capital campaign, that totaled $411 million in the most recent fiscal year.
 The campaign has raised more than half of its $3.25 billion goal.